-Grapes: 80% Aragonez (Tempranillo), 15% Alicante Bouschet (cross of garnacha and petit bouschet), 5% Cabernet Sauvignon.
-Vineyards average age 25 years in espalier, biodynamic located in Estremoz, North-Central Alentejo
+Grapes: 80% Aragonez (Tempranillo), 15% Alicante Bouschet (cross of garnacha and petit bouschet), and 5% Cabernet Sauvignon.
+Vineyards average age 25 years in espalier, biodynamic located in Estremoz, North-Central Alentejo.

 Aging: Long aging for 48 months in new barrels with further maturing in stainless steel casks for 36 months.
 No clarification or filtering at bottling.
 After that, 6 more months bottle aging

 Taste: Ample and gentle in the mouth, reveals complexity with hints of roast and minerals but also underwood and ink.
 Complex, round, edgeless, despite the tannic strength.
 Long aftertaste with a hint of sweetness.

 Color: Cherry colored, purple sparkle, abundant leg, medium layer.

 -Wine & Spirits Magazine, Apr '17 gave 90 points to 2007 La Coartada and named it one of 'The Year's Best Portuguese Reds'.
 "At first, this tastes fully mature, with the sweet mushrooms notes of an old Rioja.
 Later, as it opens, it gains a foresty coolness, the silken texture yielding notes of pomegranate, rose, and dried flowers."